MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/reports-aip.md

 > [!NOTE]
 > This feature is currently in preview and subject to change.

-Use Azure Information Protection analytics for central reporting to help you track the adoption of your Azure Information Protection labels.
+Use Azure Information Protection analytics for central reporting to help you track the adoption of your labels that classify and protect your organization's data.
 In addition:

 - Monitor labeled and protected documents and emails across your organization